sunnymoon1314/ce5-group5-capstone/README.md

 ## <img src="images/3d-ball-icon/orange-3d-ball.png" width="35" /> B. Project Objectives

-In this project, I have worked towards meeting the requirements of the project use case scenario 1, i.e. to build a Continuous Integration/Continous Deployment (CI/CD) pipeline to automate the test/build/deploy processes in the Software Development Life Cycle (SDLC).

-Here are the specific objectives that I want to show case in this project:
+In this project, I want to meet the following objectives:
--   To apply open-source tool such as GitHub Actions, to create a CI/CD pipeline that enables us to automate the life cycle processes for the Artificial Intelligence/Machine Learning (AI/ML) domain.
+-   To use open-source tool such as GitHub Actions, to create a Continuous Integration/Continous Deployment (CI/CD) pipeline that automates the life cycle processes for the Artificial Intelligence/Machine Learning (AI/ML) domain.
 -   To automate the CD process using ArgoCD, which is an open-source tool for automatic application deployment.
--   To demonstrate the steps using managed Kubernetes services offered by the 3 major cloud providers, i.e.:
+-   To deploy the ML model to managed Kubernetes services offered by the 3 major cloud providers, i.e.:
-    -   Elastic Kubernetes Service (EKS) from Amazon Web Services (AWS)
+    -   Elastic Kubernetes Service (EKS) of Amazon Web Services (AWS)
-    -   Azure Kubernetes Service (AKS) Microsoft Azure
+    -   Azure Kubernetes Service (AKS) of Microsoft Azure
-    -   Google Kubernetes Engine (GKE) from Google Cloud Platform
+    -   Google Kubernetes Engine (GKE) of Google Cloud Platform

-To facilitate my presentation of the project details, I have included step-by-step instructions at the end of each section for your ease of reference.
+Step-by-step instructions are provided at the end of each section for your ease of reference of the project details.

 ## <img src="images/3d-ball-icon/yellow-3d-ball.png" width="35" /> C. Project Summary